s-nam/personal_web/docs/robotics/misc/misc.md

 child_nav_order: reversed
 ---

-This is the subsection of misc.
+This page presents a collection of articles and resources, beyond theories and ROS, beneficial for study and research in robotics.
+Refer to the table of contents below for detailed navigation.